John Percival: Early life

 Born in West Barnstable, Massachusetts, Percival left his Cape Cod home at thirteen to work as a cabin boy on a Boston coaster.
 He moved to the merchant service, became a second mate, and while at Lisbon, he was impressed by the Royal Navy.
 First sent to HMS Victory under Lord Jervis, he soon received an assignment to a prize crew on a captured Spanish merchantman.
 Benefiting from lax discipline, Percival led an uprising and escaped to the American merchant ship Washington.
 Again impressment interrupted his homeward journey—this time by the Dutch Navy.
 Managing to escape a second time, once home, he decided to enter the U.S. Navy in 1799.
 Subsequently, he served in the Quasi-War with France as a master's mate and midshipman.
 He was discharged in the demobilization of 1801 and went back to the merchant service.

 Percival married Maria Pinkerton of Trenton, New Jersey in 1809.
 The couple did not have children although they informally adopted a relative, Maria Weeks.

 War of 1812

-Early life
+Pre-war

 In 1809, he returned to the U.S. Navy as a sailing master, assigned to USS Syren at the Norfolk Navy Yard.